Secure Coding in C and C++

 - Lab – Inappropriate protection by accessibility modifier

-* Information exposure best practices
+* Information exposure best practices - UI security

 * UI security principles